kiedtl/website/src/content/blog/hare.md

 #### Tagged unions for error handling

 In Hare, you have monadic error handling with tagged unions and error types.
-You can even define your own error types!
+Additionally, one can define their own error types if necessary.

 ```
 use errors;